Why Windcall Might Be Right For You

 All Windcall sites have comfortable accommodations in pristine natural settings.

-For the Residencies: you will have a private room and shared common areas, as well as cozy private areas like porches, lofts or even a tree-house.
+For the Residency cohorts: you will have a private room and shared common areas with 2 or 3 other residents, as well as cozy private areas like porches, hammocks, lofts or even a tree-house.
 The kitchen is stocked with basics for breakfast and lunch.
-A cook prepares the evening meals.
+A chef prepares the evening meals.
 We serve food that is largely vegetarian or vegan for those who prefer it.
 We also accommodate Residents with food allergies.
-The Windcall cooks aim to please, and are generally open to suggestions as well as requests that reflect the cultures and regions of the Residents.
-Windcall Residencies are offered in a smoke-free environment, with limited designated smoking areas.
+The Windcall chefs aim to please, and are generally open to suggestions as well as requests that reflect the cultures and dietary needs of the Residents.
+Windcall Residencies are offered in a smoke-free environment.

-For the Mindful Breathers: you will have either a beach house or a private section of a country inn with their own kitchen facilities.
-Each site is able to accommodate up to 3 people (or 4 with a small child).
-Each site includes access to hiking trails, outdoor activities, or cozy fireplaces for indoor renewal.
+For the Mindful Breathers: you can choose from a beach house, a private casita in a BnB, or a mountain cabin within a resort, each with their own kitchen facilities.
+Each site is able to accommodate up to 3 people.
+Each site features are unique and can include: hiking trails, outdoor activities, hot tubs, or cozy fireplaces for indoor renewal.
+Windcall Mindful Breathers are offered in a smoke-free environment.

 Some Windcall sites are partially accessible to people with disabilities.
 Please inquire with us regarding current sites and their level of access.
 You can send an email to Viviana Rennella, Windcall Director.